Exsanguinated/Exsanguinated/README.md

 <h6> •  Anyone who is Racist, Homophobic, Misogynistic, Transphobic, Ableist, Zionistic, MAGA, Supports ICE, Supports AI slop or is just generally bigoted in their personal beliefs.

-<h6> •  If you are pro-endogenic or regularly try to engage in "syscourse" for the sake of it; go ahead and save us both time and just hide us before even trying to bother interacting.

 <h6> • If you make jokes about r*pe / sa or make jokes about threatening to touch people.
 The same applies for jokes about genocide, shootings, abuse, deportation and the Epstein files.
 Read the room about how tone-deaf ALL of these are these days and stay the hell away from us.
 Thanks.

   <br><br>